hereliesadvaith/Nvim/README.md

 ## Installation

-1. Make sure you installed all the mentioned dependencies.
+1. Make sure you installed the dependencies mentioned above.
 2. Clone this repository:

    ```bash